SoftwareUnderstanding/inspect4py/evaluation/software_type/README.md

 - errors: Repositories where errors occurred (for debugging)

 ### evaluation_summary_scripts_ndcg.csv
+File with the estimation of the ranking results, using normalized discounted cumultative gain
 - date: Date when the experiment was carried out
 - #repositories: Number of valid repositories analyzed.
 - ndcg_avg: Normalized discounted cumulaltive gain (ranking evaluation)
+- errors: Repositories where errors occurred (for debugging)

+### evaluation_summary_scripts_precision_recall.csv:
+File with the precision and recall of all the scripts considered "relevant" in the annotation corpus. **Note: this is ongoing work**.
+- date: Date when the experiment was carried out.
+- #repositories: Number of valid repositories analyzed.
+- precision_avg: Average precision.
+- recall_avg: Average recall.
 - errors: Repositories where errors occurred (for debugging)